INVERLOCH COMMUNITY HOUSE

 Picture

-A small friendly group who share thoughts and ideas whilst enjoying crafts such as sewing, knitting, embroidery or whatever takes your fancy.
+A small friendly group who share thoughts and ideas while enjoying crafts such as sewing, knitting, embroidery or whatever takes your fancy.

 No experience necessary.